agnynureza/Bambulife/README.md

 # BambuLife API

 ## New Features!
-  - generate jsonwebtoken for Authorization and Authentication
+  - Generate jsonwebtoken for Authorization and Authentication
-  - signin and signup user so 1 account have privately list of people
+  - Signin and signup user so 1 account have privately list of people
-  - simple CRUD people, dynamically manage your people
+  - Simple CRUD people, dynamically manage your people
+  - Caching with Redis (i put expire key for 1 minutes, if you need update, delete or add new people data)

 ### REST API
 #### List of Account routes :